-First, I made a batch of the old Recipe Goldmine Lofthouse clone which I’d made in the past.
+First, I made a batch from Food.com called Lofthouse Cookie Clones which I’d made in the past.
 Those cookies were delicious, but they were too puffy, cakey and yellow.
 Still, they were really good — especially after sitting frosted in a closed container overnight.
 They were more like mini iced yellow cakes.

-Next I tried a few recipes in a thread by some ladies who were doing their own cloning, including one who claimed she had the original ingredient list.
-I tried her recipe plus a few others in the thread (none of the ones including cake mix, though) and didn’t feel the cookies were very tasty.
+Next I tried a few recipes by some people on a forum who were doing their own cloning, including one who claimed she had the original ingredient list.
+I tried her recipe plus a few others in the thread (none of the ones including cake mix, though) and didn’t feel the cookies very tasty.
 They were definitely denser than the previous, cakey & yellow clone, but just not as flavorful.

 Finally, I tried going off on my own.
 I tried a few recipes with heavy cream, a few more with sour cream, and because rice flour was an ingredient on the label of the original cookies, I tried incorporating it into a few recipes.
 None of my cookies were as good as Lofthouse or even the original cakey recipe (first one I mentioned).